nancylu94/CPSC-1710-Final-Project/README.md

 #### 4. EBITDA Margin (2 points)
 - 2: EBITDA margin is positive AND improved year-over-year
-- 1: EBITDA margin is positive but flat or declined
+- 1: EBITDA margin is positive but declined OR negative but improved year-over-year
-- 0: EBITDA margin is negative
+- 0: EBITDA margin is negative AND did not improve (flat or worse)

 **Why this matters:** EBITDA margin reveals core operational profitability before accounting for heavy depreciation from manufacturing investments.